The 3rd stage of the Welsh Triathlon Super Series 2024

 We hold a prize giving ceremony after the racing, approximate timings will be detailed in the Final Instructions however it is a good idea to listen out for any updates that come in over the tannoy.
 Sometimes the ceremony may be delayed and we wouldn't want you to miss out.
 We don't send out prizes after the event, so make sure you attend the ceremony and receive your big Welsh cheer!

-Prize Categories for the Cardiff Olympic Triathlon are (for both men and women):
+Prize Categories for the Cardiff Olympic Triathlon are (for both open and female):

 Overall - Top 3